ZerothAngel/FtDScripts/main/airplane.md

  1. Set `AttackRuns` to `true`
  2. Set `AttackAngle` to 0 or some small angle.
 This is the relative bearing of the target when the plane makes an attack run.
 0 is dead ahead, good for strafing runs but prone to collisions if you match altitude (more on that later).
  3. Similarly, reduce `ClosingAngle` since you probably want it to attack ASAP, even while distant.
  4. Adjust `ForceAttackTime` and `MinAttackTime` to taste.
 Read the comments.
+Be aware that `MinAttackTime` allows the AI to override the `MinDistance` setting, which might lead to collisions.
+So keep it short or keep your `AttackAngle` wide.

 ## Waypoint Behavior ##